 Wet, wet, wet!
-It's mid-January and our airport is saturated beyond what is the norm for us.
+It's late February and our airport is saturated beyond what is the norm for us.
 If you are looking to fly with us on a demo flight it is predicted to be sometime in March before things dry out.
 We will post here when flying resumes!

 Demo Flights - We offer demo flights to those who are considering taking up the sport of soaring with a membership in Memphis Soaring.
 The rate, as of January 19, 2019, is $75 per flight and typically last 20-30 minutes depending on the weather.
 Should you join the club your account will be credited $30.

 Safety Meeting - The club's annual safety meeting is April 20 at 10AM and will occur regardless of weather.
 Lunch will be provided.

 Annual Meeting - April 20 - 0930 hours.
 This years Annual Meeting (a brief calling to order to elect/seat board members for the year).
 The annual safety meeting has also been scheduled for April 20th at 1000 hours.
 Please join us for the safety meeting as various subjects will be reviewed and discussed.

 MaxFly 2019 - The Club's 3rd annual MaxFly for 2019 is May 31 thru June 9.
 Memphis Soaring will have a tow pilot and instructor available for each of the days to help members accelerate training and just plain fly more!
 Join us!
 If weather permits, personnel are available, and if there are interested members a larger portion of June can be included.

 Cross Country Seminar May 25th: To kick off the season a cross country soaring seminar will be conducted on May 25th in the club house.
 The seminar is open to all members.